 Forward Collision Warning (FCW) is not intended to avoid a collision on its own, nor can FCW detect every type of potential collision.
 The driver has the responsibility to avoid a collision by controlling the vehicle via braking and steering.
 Failure to follow this warning could lead to serious injury or death.

-Turning FCW On or Off
+Turning FCW On Or Off

-The FCW button is located in the Uconnect display in the control settings ⇒ page 237.
+The Forward Collision menu setting is located in the Uconnect settings.